 (f) “Termination Currency” means United States Dollars.

-(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect and the Credit Support Provider is not materially weaker following such event, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A. If X does not satisfy the conditions of (1) above or such additional Eligible Credit Support is not provided, or if additional Eligible Credit Support is deemed inadequate by Y in its sole discretion, then the provisions of Section 5(b)(iv) shall apply without amendment.”

 Part 2.
 Tax Representations.